kasparsd/contact-form-7-extras/readme.md

 [![Build Status](https://travis-ci.org/kasparsd/contact-form-7-extras.svg?branch=master)](https://travis-ci.org/kasparsd/contact-form-7-extras)

-Source of the [Contact Form 7 Controls plugin](https://preseto.com/plugins/contact-form-7-controls) for WordPress.
+Source of the [Contact Form 7 Controls plugin](https://formcontrols.com) for WordPress.

+## 🚀 Get PRO

+Support the continued development of this plugin by [pre-ordering the PRO version](https://formcontrols.com/pro) that will be available soon.

 ## Install